prabuw/prabuw.github.io/_posts/2014-05-22-organising-less-in-an-aspnet-mvc-project.markdown

 date: 2014-05-22
 categories: [LESS]
 keywords: "LESS, ASP.NET MVC 5, Bootstrap"
-description: "This post shows how I choose to organise a solution to utilise the power of LESS in order to manage the application's styles."
+description: "This post shows how I choose to organise an ASP.NET MVC solution to utilise the power of LESS in order to manage the application's styles."
 ---